-Security cameras are used where needed to provide peace of mind to library users and staff by discouraging violations of the Behavior Policy, to assist library staff in preventing the occurrence of any violations, and when necessary, to provide law enforcement assistance in prosecuting criminal activity.
+Security cameras are used where needed to provide peace of mind to library users and staff by discouraging violations of the Code of Conduct Policy, to assist library staff in preventing the occurrence of any violations, and when necessary, to provide law enforcement assistance in prosecuting criminal activity.
 The purpose of this policy is to establish guidelines for the placement and use of security cameras, as well as the access and retrieval of recorded video images at Lake Agassiz Regional Library locations.

-- Cameras are installed at library locations on an as needed basis.
+- Cameras are installed at library locations on an as-needed-basis.

 - Signs will be posted at Library entrances informing the public that security cameras are present.